shivishivendra123/Marketing_ML_Modeling/Readme.md

 # Week 27: Email Campaign Strategy

-Due to the cost of delivering email, **ACME decides to send email to only 25% of its subscriber base for week 27**.
+Due to the cost of delivering email, **We decides to send email to only 25% of its subscriber base for week 27**.

 Given the data provided: